Wikijito7/DataAPI/README.md

 * Something else?

 ## Known bugs
-* SSL doesn't work atm.
-* Something else?
+* Have you found one?
 Create a ticket [here](https://github.com/Wikijito7/DataAPI/issues)